 Red Bull Ring is a circuit that is located in Austria, and it has been a regular feature for the Austrian Grand Prix during various stages of its existence.
 After the Austrian Grand Prix made a return to Moto GP in 2016, it has frequently been held at this destination.
 This track may hold only 40,000 spectators, but it features an impressive set of corners and turns.
 Ten turns run for 4.318 km.
 Apart from Moto GP, other events like Formula One, DTM, and more are held on this circuit.

 Austrian MotoGP is held alongside several other European races.
-Crucially, this event happens to take place in the middle of the campaign with August being the preferred month of choice.
+Crucially, this event happens to take place in the middle of the campaign with, this year it will be held on 13-16 August, 2020.
 As a result, this can be a race where a significant shift could happen for many riders and manufacturers.

 There has been domination from Italian riders lately.
 Andrea Dovizioso has especially been spectacular after getting himself to two wins in the last three editions.
 He has also finished in a podium spot ever since the Austrian GP made a return.
 As a result, the Italian is in a strong position to continue this record even for upcoming seasons.